-13.08.050 Engineer - Permits
+13.08.050 Engineer--Permits.

-- A. The City issues engineering permits for sewer line work in the right-of-way either as a separate Public Works permit or as part of overall issued public infrastructure construction plans.
-The various fees for these permits are approved and modified from time to time by the City Commission.
-Failure to meet the conditions of the issued permit shall constitute a violation of the Municipal Code. - B. The engineer is authorized to grant such permits as he may deem necessary for allowing persons to tap the public sewers, and to make connections therewith; provided however, that the permit shall be granted on the express condition that the owner or tenant for whose benefit such connection shall be made, and each succeeding tenant shall in consideration of the privilege thereby granted, hold the city harmless for any loss or damage that may in any way result from or be occasioned by any such tap or connection.
+A. The City issues engineering permits for sewer line work in the right-of-way either as a arate Public Works permit or as part of overall issued public infrastructure construction s.
+The various fees for these permits are approved and modified from time to time by the

+B. The engineer is authorized to grant such permits as he may deem necessary for allowing persons to tap the public sewers-or drains, and to make connections therewith; provided however, that the permit shall be granted on the express condition that the owner or tenant for whose benefit such connection shall be made, and each succeeding tenant shall in consideration of the privilege thereby granted, hold the city harmless for any loss or damage that may in any way result from or be occasioned by any such tap or connection.